Hannah414/Using-C-On-A-Mac/README.md

 ### voids

-*void* is an incomplete data type. a *void* data type menas "nothing" and can be considered **absent**, if a function returns nothing then the data type returned should be *void*.
+*void* is an incomplete data type. a *void* data type means "nothing" and can be considered **absent**, if a function returns nothing then the data type returned should be *void*.

 ### pointers